incuna/djangular-rest-framework/README.md

 `bower install djangular-rest-framework`

-Load the main js file and all dependcies in to your HTML.
+Load the main js file and all dependencies in to your HTML.